ssedinnn/IT-Home-Lab/Lab 06 - File Sharing and NTFS Permissions/README.md

 I use a **Global Security** group because the group is being used to organize users from the same domain and assign them permissions to a network resource.

+### *Step 2 - Create the Accounting Shared Folder*

+In the Windows Server 2022 VM, I open **File Explorer** and navigate to the `C:` drive.
+I create a new folder named **Shares**, and inside it I create another folder named **Accounting**.
+This creates the folder path `C:\Shares\Accounting`.

+Inside the Accounting folder, I create a text document named **Accounting Test** that will be used later to verify that users can access and modify files through the network share.

+Creating a dedicated `C:\Shares` directory provides an organized location for folders that will be shared across the network.
+At this point, the Accounting folder only exists locally on the server and has not yet been configured as a network share.

 ## **Challenges**

 ## **What I Learned**